Cheonho-dong: History

 Cheonho means "Thousand of Houses", because its geographical location was believed to be an ideal place to live based on the Feng shui theory.
 In addition, there is a historical site of Pungnaptoseong, which is a flat earthen wall built at the edge of the Han River in the Baekje Era.
-Cheonho-dong is the only place where a huge department store such as Hyundai Department Store is located in the area of Gangdong-gu.
+Cheonho-dong is the only place where a huge department store such as Hyundai Department Store is located in the area of Gangdong District.
 Cheonho station is a transfer point between Seoul Subway Line 5 and Line 8.
 Cheonho-dong is a 60-minute Limousine bus ride away from Incheon International Airport.

 Red-light district

 Although prostitution is illegal in Korea, there is a long-established red-light district in Cheonho, known as "Texas Village".
-Since the introduction of the law banning prostitution in 2004 the number of brothels has declined, however in late 2018 there were still dozens of brothels in the area.
+Since the introduction of the law banning prostitution in 2004 the number of brothels has declined.
+In December 2018, it was reported that there were still dozens of brothels in the area, and that an accidental fire in one had killed two women.

 Area Information

 Current Zip Code of Cheonho-dong is 134-020.
-134 is for Gangdong-gu and 020 is for Cheonho-dong.
+134 is for Gangdong District and 020 is for Cheonho-dong.